 - I always suggest for the newbie wrapper two things – have your veterinarian show you how to wrap properly, and practice using quilts.
 Quilts (or pillow wraps as they are sometimes called) are more “forgiving” and have more give, so it makes them hard to apply too tightly.

-Quilts come in varying thicknesses, and often varying stitch patterns, as well.
+- Quilts come in varying thicknesses, and often varying stitch patterns, as well.
 Pick what you think you will like and try it out.
-I tend to lean to the quilts that are have a bit more stitching over them, I think it makes the quilt more evenly thick throughout, like the one in the middle shown below.
+I tend to lean to the quilts that have a bit more stitching over them, I think it makes the quilt more evenly thick throughout, like the one in the middle shown below.

 Pick your favorite!
 They also make great cat and dog beds when they get worn out.

-Quilts are great for beginner wrappers, the cush helps prevent you from making them too tight.
-They are also great for use in a trailer, for some reason my head says “more cush” is more protection.
+- Quilts are also great for use in a trailer, for some reason my head says “more cush” is more protection for legs.
 Have no idea if this is true or not.

-Because quilts are thicker, they can also help knee and hock bandages stay put.
-For horses with an injury, or that are in need of hock and knee protection, it’s often a battle of wills, expensive first aid tape, and graduate level engineering to make a hock wrap stay up.
-Put a quilted standing wrap below and your hock wrap has a ledge to stay put on.
+- Because quilts are thicker, they can also help knee and hock bandages stay put.
+For horses with an injury, or that are in need of hock and knee protection, it’s often a battle of wills, expensive first-aid tape, and graduate-level engineering to make a hock wrap stay up.
+Put a quilted standing wrap below and your hock wrap has a ledge to rest on.